Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 Given the positive effects of exercising in a group, it seems simple enough to suggest signing up for a fitness class to anyone who can benefit from a shift in mood.
 But the ability to engage with a group can be a hurdle for individuals suffering from depression.
 The same goes for starting an exercise routine.
 Lack of motivation is common among people with a mood disorder.
 Given these challenges, setting modest exercise goals with as little as one extra person working out alongside is the perfect starting point.
 As confidence in the ability to exercise and interact with others grows, workout frequency and the number of fellow exercisers can gradually increase, which should result in less sadness, anxiety and overall depression.

-see article by Jill Barker • Special to Montreal Gazette Publishing date: Sep 12, 2021, https://montrealgazette.com/health/diet-fitness/fitness-having-a-workout-buddy-might-help-improve-your-mood
+See article by Jill Barker • Special to Montreal Gazette Publishing date: Sep 12, 2021, https://montrealgazette.com/health/diet-fitness/fitness-having-a-workout-buddy-might-help-improve-your-mood

 Group Exercise doesn’t have to be grueling to ease depression